Max (2002 film): Critical reception

 Critics gave generally favorable reviews to the film.
-On the review aggregator website Rotten Tomatoes, it currently has a rating of 69%, based on 110 reviews.
+On the review aggregator website Rotten Tomatoes, it currently has a rating of 69%, based on 110 reviews, and an average rating of 6.4/10.
 The website's consensus reads, "Well-acted in the execution of its provocative "what-if?" premise."
+Metacritic assigned the film a weighted average score of 56 out of 100, based on 30 critics, indicating "mixed or average reviews".

 The Guardian's Peter Bradshaw praised the film's "clever and plausible propositions about career and destiny." while The Observer's Mark Kermode described it as, "Far from faultless ... but praiseworthy for its chutzpah, this rumbustious affair provokes both serious consideration and light-hearted appreciation."
 Roger Ebert for the Chicago Sun-Times remarked that, "To ponder Hitler's early years with the knowledge of his later ones is to understand how life can play cosmic tricks with tragic results."

 Alternatively, Peter Travers of Rolling Stone described a remark made by the character Rothman – "You're an awfully hard man to like, Hitler" – saying, "Few serious films could survive a line like that.
 Max certainly doesn't."
 Kenneth Turan of the Los Angeles Times similarly commented "it fritters away its potentially interesting subject matter via a banal script, unimpressive acting and indifferent direction."
 Gossip blogger Roger Friedman was criticized by Mica Rosenberg of the Jewish Telegraphic Agency for writing a review of the film even though he had never seen it, but had only read an advance copy of the screenplay.